emotion-js/emotion/docs/babel.md

 ### Components as selectors

 The ability to refer to another component to apply override styles depending on nesting context.
-Learn more in the [react-emotion docs](/docs/styled.md#targeting-another-emotion-component).
+Learn more in the [styled docs](/docs/styled.md#targeting-another-emotion-component).